searx/searx/docs/utils/morty.sh.rst

 .. hint::

-   To add morty to your searx instance read chapter :reF:`searx_morty`.
+   To add morty to your searx instance read chapter :ref:`searx morty`.

 Overview